sdl/ecommerce-framework/README.md

 * SAP Hybris (http://www.hybris.com)
 * Salesforce Commerce Cloud (Demandware) (http://www.demandware.com)

-The framework has been verified both on SDL Tridion 2013 SP1 and SDL Web 8 (8.1.1) using DXA 1.6.
+The framework has been verified both on SDL Web 8 (8.1.1) and SDL Web 8.5 using DXA 1.7.

-New functionality in the v1.1 version:
+New functionality in the v1.2 version:
-* New OData based micro service for E-Commerce including clients for Java and .NET
-* Decoupled E-Commerce connectors, either they can be plugged into the micro service or they can be co-located in DXA (java only)
-* DXA modules for .NET providing the same functionality as the Java DXA modules
-* Support for product variants
+* Improved support for product variants
-* ECL connector for Fredhopper
+* Pluggable variant builders for the Fredhopper connector
-* Support for latest Demandware version (v16.8)
-* Separation of DXA module into two parts: one generic (controllers & models) and one example module (example HTML views)
-* Supports DXA 1.6

 Concepts
 ---------